November 24, 2010 by Stacy McDonald

 My adoptive parents saw my picture posted on their church bulletin board.
 Catholic Charities was letting people know about children who needed a home.
 I was a “special needs” child…a toddler who had been born with a severe spinal deformity which would require years of surgeries and medical treatments.
 God laid it on the hearts of my adoptive parents, a couple who had recently experienced the tragic still birth of their first daughter, to adopt me.
 In their minds they weren’t sure if they’d ever have anymore children.
 Despite my looming medical bills, they chose to take me in and call me their own.

 My mother described months of wondering if I loved her.
 I was emotionally unresponsive and quiet.
-My father, having been raised by a strict military man, sought to instill discipline in my life early on.
+My father, having been raised by a strict military father, sought to instill discipline in my life early on.
 One of the rules he gave me was that after dinner, I was to put my booster chair in the corner—my very first “chore.”
 Once, however, unknown to my father, my mother had told me she had made dessert, so I should leave the booster in my chair until it was ready.

 When my father walked into the room and discovered that I had not put away my booster, he told me I had disobeyed and needed a spanking.
 For whatever reason, I said nothing and took the spanking.
 My mother later shared how baffled she was that I hadn’t explained to him what she had instructed me to do.
 I’m sure he felt horrible when he discovered the whole story.
 I could detail many similar instances throughout my childhood–times when I sat in silence instead of speaking up (of course, I made up for it when I got older!).